 What Size Air Purifier Do I Need?

-To know how large coverage area you need you have to calculate your room area.
-The simplest way to do this is to calculate the square footage (square meters) of the room or space you plan to use the air purifier in and compare that with a unit’s recommended coverage area.
+The simplest way is to calculate the square footage of the room or space you plan to use the air purifier and compare it with a unit’s recommended coverage area.
 This process is easy.
-Just multiply the length of your space in feet (meters) by the width of the space in feet (meters).
+Just multiply the length of your space in feet by the width of the space.
 The result is the coverage area.

 What Kind of Features Do You Need?

-There are plenty of air purifier types on the market starting from a very simple to very advanced with a lot of features.
-Many companies try to make the air purifier easier to use and save energy.
-Some of the features you will never use but some of them you will love.
+You will never use some of the features, but some of them you will love.
 When you shop, consider your need for these features.
 You don’t want to overpay for features you will never use.

 We made a list of commonly added features air purifiers often have.

 - Electronic/Digital Controls.
-Digital controls are very simple.
+Digital controls are straightforward.
 Electronic controls usually come together with a display.
 Electronic controls are more advanced and provide more features.

-- Air Quality Monitor – Some air purifiers can sense the level of pollution in your environment and automatically adjust purification settings to the level needed to remove the pollutants.
+- Air Quality Monitor – Some air purifiers can sense the pollution level in your environment and automatically adjust purification settings to the level needed to remove the pollutants.

-- Remote Control – a great tool to operate an air purifier from the distance.
+- Remote Control – a great tool to operate an air purifier from a distance.

-- Multiple Fan Speeds — Have your choice of various purification speeds to suit your indoor pollution level or sound preference.
+- Multiple Fan Speeds – Choose various purification speeds to suit your indoor pollution level or sound preference.

-- Filter Replacement Indicator – Typically in the form of lights, these indicators warn you when it’s time to replace your filters.
+- Filter Replacement Indicator – Typically, these indicators warn you when it’s time to replace your filters in the form of lights.

-- Programmable Timer – Program control to turn on and off at certain times during the day to help save energy.
+- Programmable Timer – Program control turns on and off at certain times during the day to help save energy.

 - Carrying Handle – Handles help you simply maneuver the air purifier if you plan to move it from place to place.